Skip to main content

 Sweet Potato Pudding

-Mashed sweet potatoes mixed with coconut milk, sugar, and spices like cinnamon and nutmeg, creating a creamy, comforting dessert.
-Reflects Rwanda's abundant sweet potato harvests.
+Mashed sweet potato stirred with coconut milk, sugar, cinnamon, and nutmeg into a creamy, comforting dessert.
+It makes good use of Rwanda's large sweet potato harvests.

 vegetarianvegangluten-free